karloscarweber/kowfm25/_posts/2024-12-15-the-wren-programming-language.markdown

 // > Jimmy
 ```

-We have words, symbols, spaces, brackets, all sorts of stuff.
+We have words, symbols, spaces, curly braces, all sorts of stuff.
 Along with a litany of rules and practices you'll just need to learn about the language.
 All in the pursuit to make our lives a bit easier.
 These rules and how it influences the way you write your programs, the syntax, determines what's easy, what's possible, and what's enjoyable.
 That is the sweet spot I'm trying to pursue.

 ### Tokens